 The DLL interface configuration can be used to integrate ICP Client directly with your host application.
 As with the text file interface, all transaction data passed through the DLL interface is recorded in the ICP Client database and all communications to and from the Commidea central servers is encrypted to a minimum of 128 bit using SSL.
+All customers need to make available is internet connectivity.
 Full specifications are provided for the various DLL function calls and for integration.